Drug Evaluation Committee 2013-08 Scope of Non-expert Members of Clinical Trial Review Committee (Part 4)

 Related classification: Clinical Trial Review Committee

-First published: Jul 2013
+First published: July 2013

 Question

-Article 28, Paragraph 1, Item 3 of the GCP states that "Among the committee members, persons other than those with expertise in medicine, dentistry, pharmacology, or other medical care or clinical trials shall be added.
+Article 28, Paragraph 1, Item 3 of the GCP states that "Among the committee members, persons other than those with expertise in medicine, dentistry, pharmacy, or other medical care or clinical trials shall be added.

-A nurse falls under the category of "a person with expertise in medicine, dentistry, pharmacy, other medical care or clinical trials.
+A nurse falls under the category of "a person with expertise in medicine, dentistry, pharmacy, or other medical care or clinical trials.

-Although you are not currently engaged in nursing work, it is necessary for a person who falls under the category of "a person other than a person with expert knowledge" as defined in Article 28, Paragraph 1, Item 3 of the GCP to participate in the deliberations and voting by the Clinical Trial Review Committee, and the purpose of this is to ensure the appropriateness of the clinical trial from the perspective of a person without expert knowledge.
+Although you are not currently engaged in nursing work, it is necessary for a person who falls under the category of "a person other than a person with expert knowledge" as defined in Article 28, Paragraph 1, Item 3 of the GCP to participate in the deliberation and voting by the Clinical Trial Review Committee, and the purpose of this is to ensure the appropriateness of the clinical trial from the perspective of a person without expert knowledge.
 The purpose of this provision is to request opinions on the appropriateness of the clinical trial from the viewpoint of those who do not have expert knowledge.
 Therefore, we do not think it is appropriate to nominate them as non-expert committee members.